pablocom/CodeChallenges/CodeChallenges.Concurrency.PrecedenceSync/README.md

 ﻿# Semaphores

-In this exercise sempahores are used to force syncronization regarding execution order for methods that cun run in different threads with different schedules. <br>
+In this exercise sempahores are used to force syncronization regarding execution order for methods that can run in different threads with different schedules. <br>

 The order of execution we want is `FirstMethod(), SecondMethod() and ThirdMethod()`.